Is your music getting to decision-makers – people who can say YES and write a check?

 - Budgets and fee ranges

-- Fees and deal points between synch agents and their clients
+- Fees between synch agents and their clients

 - Which synch agents seek a transfer of copyright(s) for their services, and under what circumstances

-Small, focused NARIP Sessions enable one-on-one time and immediate direct feedback to music presented by participants.
-At hundreds of NARIP Sessions, we asked every guest music supervisor how to better market music to them.
-Their one consistent piece of advice?
+At hundreds of NARIP Pitch Sessions, we asked every guest music supervisor how to better market music to them.
+Their one most consistent piece of advice?
 Get representation!

-At NARIP Synch Agent Pitch Sessions, limited to 16 people, you get to know the synch agents and they to get to know you.
+At this special NARIP event, you get to know the synch agents and they to get to know you.

 Most important, attendees meet these key players, paving the way for possible representation and ongoing opportunities, and giving them an edge in a competitive market.

 * Synch Agent: A synchronization or “synch” agent represents music copyrights – either the composition, the sound recordings, or both.
 They pitch music to buyers and their representatives, including to music supervisors.
 Synch agents are typically compensated on a commission basis and do not own or control the copyrights they represent.
 While synch agents usually focus on entertainment and media exploitations, traditional songplugger services also include placement of represented songs with recording artists.